Alluxio/alluxio/docs/en/Security.md

 The group and permission can only be changed by super user and file owner.

 ## Auditing
-Alluxio supports audit logging of user access to your data.
-With audit logging, system administrators can keep track of each user's access to data in Alluxio.
+Alluxio supports audit logging of user access to data.
+With audit logging, system administrators can keep track of each user's activities accessing files in Alluxio.

-The format of Alluxio audit log file (`master_audit.log`) is very similar to HDFS's audit log file, as shown in the table below.
+The format of Alluxio audit log file (`master_audit.log`) is shown in the table below.

 <table class="table table-striped">
 <tr><th>key</th><th>value</th></tr>